PufferFinance/UniFi/l1-contracts/docs/registration.md

 2. The `podOwner` has an EigenPod.
 3. The `podOwner` has delegated their stake to the `Operator`.

-By delegating to the `Operator`, the `podOwner` is effectively giving permission for the `Operator` to set the delegate key.
-Since this key is used by the validator or in conjunction with their operations, it implies that the operator has some level of control over the validators in the EigenPod.
+By delegating to the `Operator`, the `podOwner` is effectively giving permission for the `Operator` to register validators associated with their EigenPod.
 This relationship underscores the importance of trust between the podOwner and the Operator.

 After this check, the Operator can proceed to register the individual validators that will engage in pre-confs.